 We recognize that related party transactions involving the Company present a heightened risk of conflicts of interest or the perception of such a conflict.
-The Board updated its formal written policy for reviewing, approving and ratifying transactions with related parties in October 2021.

-Under the policy, any "SEC/Nasdaq Related Party Transaction" may be consummated or may continue only if the Audit and Compliance Committee approves or ratifies the transaction in accordance with the guidelines set forth in the policy.
+Under the Company's written Related Party Transaction Policy, related party transactions, including those covered by Item 404(a) of Regulation S-K, may be consummated or may continue only if the Audit and Compliance Committee approves or ratifies the transaction in accordance with the guidelines set forth in the policy.